yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/create-deployments/async-replication-platform.md

   ![Alert](/images/yp/asynch-replication-61.png)

 If for any reason the source universe is no longer accessible, you can pause or delete the replication configuration.
-This is especially useful for unplanned failover.
+This is especially beneficial for unplanned failover.
 Refer to [Unplanned failover](../../../deploy/multi-dc/async-replication-transactional/#unplanned-failover).

 Make sure to select the **Ignore errors and force delete** option when you delete the configuration in such cases.